J-Ramalho/industRial/docs/10_spc.md

 |    1002|                 0.9|      0.91444|
 |    1003|                 0.9|      0.90111|

 We're now going to use the function `process_stats()` to calculate several statistical data for this dataset.
-This function returs a high number of outputs is large as we can see below:
+This function returns a high number of outputs is large as we can see below:

 ```r